dfki-ric/pytransform3d/doc/source/rotations.rst

 .. warning::

     The scalar component :math:`w` of a quaternion is sometimes the first element and sometimes the last element of the versor.
-We will always use the first element to store the scalar component.
+We will use the first element to store the scalar component.

 .. warning::